SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/fairplay-streaming/fairplay-streaming-article.md

     @PageImage(purpose: card, source: fairplay-streaming-card, alt: "An image depicting a lock.")
 }

-Play content protected with Apple FairPlay DRM.
+Enable playback of content protected with Apple FairPlay DRM.

 ## Overview

-You can manage [FairPlay](https://developer.apple.com/streaming/fps/) decryption keys associated with an ``Asset`` delivered by a ``PlayerItem``.
-This involves implementing a custom [`AVContentKeySessionDelegate`](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate) which is provided to the asset at creation time.
+You can manage [FairPlay](https://developer.apple.com/streaming/fps/) decryption keys for an ``Asset`` delivered by a ``PlayerItem``.
+This process involves implementing a custom [`AVContentKeySessionDelegate`](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate), which you assign to the asset at creation.

 ### Create a content key session delegate

+To support FairPlay decryption you need a content key session delegate:

-Create a type conforming to [`AVContentKeySessionDelegate`](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate) and implement content key retrieval, as required by the resource that must be played.
+1. **Define a Delegate Type:** Create a type conforming to [`AVContentKeySessionDelegate`](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate).
+2. **Implement Key Retrieval:** Implement methods required for retrieving and managing content keys, based on the needs of the protected resource.

-Please refer to the [official documentation](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate) and code samples for more information about how a content key session delegate must be implemented.
+For detailed guidance, refer to the [official documentation](https://developer.apple.com/documentation/avfoundation/avcontentkeysessiondelegate) and related code samples.

-### Associate a content key sesion delegate with an asset
+### Associate a content key session delegate with an asset

-The main responsibility of a ``PlayerItem`` loaded into a ``Player`` is to deliver an ``Asset`` to be actually played.
-Assets do not only convey the URL to be played but can also be attached a content key session delegate.
+A ``PlayerItem`` is responsible for delivering an ``Asset`` to a ``Player`` for playback.
+In addition to the media URL, the asset can be linked to a content key session delegate.

-To associate an instance of the content key session delegate type you created above, have your custom ``PlayerItem`` publisher deliver an encrypted asset to which an instance of the delegate can be supplied.
-Alternatively, and provided you have all metadata and the URL to be played readily available, you can simply use one of the available ``PlayerItem`` encrypted construction helpers.
+Several options are available to associate a content key session delegate with an item:

+- Use a custom ``PlayerItem`` publisher to deliver an encrypted asset, providing the delegate instance.
+- If metadata and the media URL are readily available, use one of the ``PlayerItem`` encrypted construction helpers to attach the delegate during asset creation.